MD Program

 Individualized Mentoring

-Our small class size allows for regular and frequent individual mentoring from core faculty as well.
-It also promotes longitudinal learning relationships with a diverse group of health professionals in our clinical practice and community service sites.
+Our small class size allows for one-on-one mentoring from our core faculty as well as longitudinal learning relationships with a diverse group of health professionals in our clinical practice and community service sites.
+This entire program of individualized "coaching" will ensure you are able to take full advantage of your experiential learning opportunities.

 Experiential Learning